 Deadly disasters often strike without warning, affecting the most vulnerable people least able to cope.
-With such a strong global presence across more than 120 countries, ADRA’s network is well-placed to help in times of need.
+With such a strong global presence across more than 130 countries, ADRA’s network is well-placed to help in times of need.
 When people need us, we’re already there.
-ADRA has a strong record responding to mega disasters, like the recent cyclones in Vanuatu and Fiji, and the earthquake in Nepal.
+ADRA has a strong record responding to mega disasters, like the recent cyclones in Tonga, the Australian droughts, and the Indonesian tsunami.

-By donating before a disaster hits, you’re helping by ensuring ADRA is in the best position so that we’re ready to help right away.
+By donating before a disaster hits, you’re ensuring ADRA is in the best position so that we’re ready to help right away.
 Our work includes not only immediate disaster relief, but also longer-term recovery and disaster risk reduction activities.